boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 #### Label Color

-This allows you to customize the data labels color.
+This allows you to customize the color of the data labels.

 ![Value Labels Color](/static/assets/visualizing-data/visualization-widgets/images/map/value-label-color-option.png)